JuliaPhysics/SolidStateDetectors.jl/docs/src/man/charge_drift.md

         τe: 1μs
 ```

-This model also allows to disable the charge trapping model inside the inactive layer by having `model_inactive:` and the bulk by deleting `model:` from the `charge_trapping_model:` block.
+This model also allows disabling the charge trapping model inside the inactive layer by having `model_inactive:` and the bulk by deleting `model:` from the `charge_trapping_model:` block.
 If `inactive_layer_geometry` is passed to the yaml file, this is the region used for the inactive layer charge trapping model, else, the model will use the inactive layer geometry defined by the impurity density model (`PtypePNJunctionImpurityDensity`) using the point types.

 ```julia